diek/function_blog/python_functions.md

 ### The return statement.

-Two important points from PyDocs:
+**Two important points from PyDocs:**

-1. "return leaves the current function call with the expression list (or None) as return value."
+1. "Return leaves the current function call with the expression list (or None) as return value."
 As demonstrated below the print statement is never executed.
 The function evaluates the number, and once `return` is reached the expression is returned, 12 in the first example, and 18 in the second.

 ![main_sublime_text_3_screen](https://raw.githubusercontent.com/diek/function_blog/master/_images/demo_return.png)

 2. "When return passes control out of a try statement with a finally clause, that finally clause is executed before really leaving the function."

+### Invoking(Calling) a function, the other part of abstraction
+**Note**: Although a function can have zero parameters, the examples I am using will all have parameters.

-*Unless otherwise specified, this is based upon my notes, and lectures from Learn to Program: The Fundamentals by Jennifer Campbell, Paul Gries.
-Supplemented with info from PyDocs.*
+*Unless otherwise specified, this is based upon my notes, and lectures from Learn to Program: The Fundamentals by Jennifer Campbell, Paul Gries. and MITx: 6.00.1x Introduction to Computer Science and Programming Using Python with Eric Grimson, Supplemented with info from PyDocs.*